Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Problem formulation

-\textbf{Congestion definition.} Congestion is measured by how often vehicles end up in a leader--follower situation on the same road segment at the same time step.
-Time is divided into steps of length $\alpha$ seconds, and the entire simulation covers a larger time horizon called the time window $w$.
+\textbf{Congestion definition.} Congestion is measured by how often vehicles end up in a leader-follower situation on the same road segment at the same time step.
+Time is divided into steps of length $\alpha$ seconds, and the entire simulation covers an overall time horizon called the time window $w$.
 At each step, we group all vehicles that occupy the same edge $e \in E$ and move in the same direction.

-Within this group, we only consider ordered pairs $(i,j)$ where vehicle $i$ is physically ahead of vehicle $j$ along the edge direction (the leader and the follower).
-The distance $d_{ij}(t;a_i,a_j)$ between vehicles $(i,j)$ at time $t$ under route alternatives $a_i$ and $a_j$ is computed using the haversine formula, which calculates great-circle distances from GPS coordinates and therefore accounts for the curvature of the Earth:
+Within this group, we only consider ordered pairs $(i,j)$ where vehicle $i$ is physically ahead of vehicle $j$ along the edge direction, the leader and the follower.\footnote{ The leader--follower ordering is determined by their latitude--longitude positions projected onto a unit vector derived from the edge's cardinal direction.
+The vehicle with the larger projected value is considered to be further downstream (the leader).} The distance $d_{i,j}(t,a_i,a_j)$ between vehicles $(i,j)$ at time $t$ under route alternatives $a_i$ and $a_j$ is computed using the Haversine formula ~\cite{Robusto1957}, which calculates great-circle distances from GPS coordinates and therefore accounts for the curvature of the Earth.